 Originally from the Chicago area, Dr. Monique Schaulis moved to Oakland in 1998 for her Emergency Medicine training at Alameda County Medical Center.
 She now practices both of her medical specialities, Emergency and Palliative Medicine, at Kaiser San Francisco and South San Francisco.
 She serves as faculty for Vital Talk, a non-profit dedicated to improving physician patient communication.
 In 2021, she will be President of the San Francisco Marin Medical Society, which unites dedicated physicians to champion quality health care and innovation for our patients and community.

 Dr. Schaulis received her M.D. from the University of Chicago and she received a B.A. from Wesleyan University where she majored in Latin American Studies.
 Mid-career, she also obtained a Master’s in Public Health from UC Berkeley.
-Her husband Matt and she have two children, Henry H. an alumnus of the Class of 2021 and Sena H. a current student in the Class of 2023.
+Her husband Matt and she have two children, Henry H. an alumnus of the Class of 2021 and Sena H. an alumna in the Class of 2023.
 They love watching how CAIS helps them grow into global citizens.
 For fun, they love to travel and swap houses worldwide.
 During non-work time, she can be found at Fort Funston with their dogs, riding her Peloton bike in the wee hours, and stealing a few minutes to read.

 Darren Schulte